Samsung/tizen-docs/docs/application/web/guides/app-management/common-appcontrol.md

 # Common Application Controls

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.2 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

 An application control provides functions for launching other applications with a specific operation, URI, MIME type, and extra data.
 The requesting application can get a result back from the launched application.
 This topic introduces the common application controls that you can use.

 The Application API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen Emulators.